ezbreezie/sample-candy-card-block/README.md

 ## Installation

-1. Ideally, Step 1 will be installing and activating the [candyshop-fse](https://github.com/ezbreezie/candyshop-block-theme) theme and importing the corresponding candyshop-fse database/uploads (which are both quite small).
+1. To view a quick pre-built sample, please also install and activate the [candyshop-fse-theme](https://github.com/ezbreezie/candyshop-block-theme) theme with the corresponding database and uploads.
-2. Upload the plugin files to the `/wp-content/plugins/candy-card-block` directory, or install the plugin through the WordPress plugins screen directly.
+2. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress

 ## What you should see